 - i.
 Gaining an understanding of the organization by focusing on new developments and key business issues affecting the City as well as management's monitoring of controls and business processes.
-Our audit procedures will include tests of controls within the payroll, purchases/payables/payments, information technology, and certain other processes as well as substantive tests of significant account balances and transactions; - ii.
+Our audit procedures will include tests of controls within the payroll and purchase/payables/payments cycles, information technology and certain other processes as well as substantive tests of significant account balances and transactions. - ii.
 Identifying significant audit risks, sharing our perspectives, obtaining your feedback and ensuring our audit is tailored to these risks; - iii.
 Making use of our network of internal employee benefits and information systems specialists, who will be integrated into our team to assist in our audit; - iv.
-Using external specialists to assist with obtaining sufficient and appropriate audit evidence over certain account balances and transactions.
+Using the work of external specialists to assist with obtaining sufficient and appropriate audit evidence over certain account balances and transactions.
 Specifically, we will rely on the following specialists: - External actuaries to provide actuarial calculations to account for the employee benefits; - External specialists to provide estimates of future landfill closure and post-closure costs used to estimate the related liability; and - Municipal Property Assessment Corporation (MPAC) to provide the assessment of properties used in determining property taxation revenue for the year. - v.
 Using well-reasoned professional judgment, especially, in areas that are subjective or require estimates; and - vi.
 Leveraging reliance where possible on the City's internal controls, Auditor General's Office and information technology and data systems.

+Our approach is a mixture of tests of certain internal controls, substantive analytics and tests of details.
 Our understanding of the organization also drives our assessment of materiality and the identification of audit risks.

 Throughout the audit, we scale our work based on the size of an account balance, its complexity and its impact on the financial statements.